stratum-mining/sv2-workshop/md/sv2-workshop.md

 cd bitcoin-sv2
 $TP -datadir=$HOME/.bitcoin-sv2-workshop -signet -sv2
 ```
-⚠️ If you grabbed a binary from releases and you're on macOS, you would probably have it in your downloads dir, so do this:
+⚠️ If you grabbed a binary from releases and you are on a **macOS x86-64 (Intel)**, you would probably have it in your downloads dir, so do this:
 ```
 ~/Downloads/Bitcoin-Qt.app/Contents/MacOS/Bitcoin-Qt -signet -sv2
 ```